 DRUG DISCOVERY 301

-Biotech Primer Weekly wrapped up last year by exploring the first two stages of drug discovery.
+The past two issues, the WEEKLY explored the first two stages of drug discovery.
 We looked at how pharmaceutical companies identify drug targets, or the molecules (usually proteins) involved in an illness that an ‘as yet undeveloped drug’ will hopefully act on.
 Next, we examined how researchers develop those pharmaceutical candidates.
-Now we turn to what comes next for fledgling drugs on the arduous journey to FDA approval.
+This week, we turn to what comes next for fledgling drugs on the arduous journey to FDA approval.
 First, though, a smidgeon of Latin.

 Primum Non Nocere